STUDIO UNIFORM GUIDELINES

 UNIFORM BASICS: Ballet

-Boys should wear black shorts or leggings, with a plain black or white t-shirt or leotard.
+Plain black or white t-shirt or leotard.

-Black ballet shoes may be worn with black socks.
+Black ballet shoes with black socks.

 UNIFORM BASICS: Jazz and Tap

-Black jazz and tap shoes may be worn with black socks.
+Black jazz and tap shoes.

 UNIFORM BASICS: Acro